-Structure of an S4D Training

-While Structure of an S4D Training is one of the basic courses, it is beneficial to have already studied some other basic and advanced courses before continuing with this course.
-Careful study and an understanding of the basic course on Developing Life Skills and the advanced course on Life Skills and the SDGs are Structure of particularly important.
-As always, bear in mind that there an S4D are five main principles and that S4D can only develop its full potential if all principles are taken into account and applied.
+Structure of an S4D Training While Structure of an S4D Training is one of the basic courses, it is beneficial to have already studied some other basic and advanced courses before continuing with this course.
+Careful studv and an understanding of the basic course on Developing Life Skills and the advanced course on Life Skills and the Structure of an SDGs are particularly important.
+As always, bear in mind S4D Training that there are five main principles and that S4D can only develop its full potential if all principles are taken into account and applied.

 In order for sport to make a meaningful contribution to overcoming challenges in everyday life, S4D activities have to be specifically targeted at developing life skills.
 It is crucial that participants are empowered to not only apply such skills on the pitch during training sessions but to also transfer them off the pitch into their everyday lives.
 To help with this, training sessions must be planned and structured accordingly.
 However, the transfer of life skills from the training field into daily life contexts is both the most important and at the most difficult step.
 A clear training structure can help to facilitate this transfer.